BoE to check banker allowances comply with bonus cap

 Braddick said that the PRA will have to gauge whether the role-based allowances are what they say they are or merely a means to skirt the bonus cap.

-The Bank of England is due to publish a consultation on Thursday on a proposed rule to allow the clawing back of bonuses up to six years after they are paid, Braddick said.
+The Bank is due to publish a consultation on Thursday on a proposed rule to allow the clawing back of bonuses up to six years after they are paid, Braddick said.

 The change would require banks to rewrite staff contracts from January 2015.